K2E7/Calculator/README.md

 ## License

-The R37URN0 Calculator is released under the [MIT License](link_to_license_file), permitting use in personal and commercial projects.
+The R37URN0 Calculator is released under the [MIT License](LICENSE), permitting use in personal and commercial projects.

 ---

-For inquiries, issues, or feedback, please contact us at team@r37urn0calculator.com.
+For inquiries, issues, or feedback, please contact us at k2e7.tensor@gmail.com.
 We hope the R37URN0 Calculator proves to be a valuable tool for your fundamental arithmetic calculations!